5 Ways to Weather Winter Storms

-The latest round of snow is a sure sign the 2015 Blizzard season is underway and homeowners need to prepare for even more winter weather in the coming weeks.
+The latest round of snow is a sure sign the 2015 Blizzard season is underway.
+Homeowners need to prepare for even more winter weather in the coming weeks.
 Staying safe during a winter storm requires common sense as well as preparation.

-While people rush to hardware and grocery stores after hearing a forecast for a winter storm, there is no need to wait until the last minute.
-It’s a good idea to pick up last-minute essentials such as food, but preparing for the winter storm season requires being ready for every snow event, not just the big one.
+While people rush to hardware and grocery stores after hearing a forecast, there is no need procrastinate.
+It’s a good idea to pick up last-minute essentials such as food, but winter storm safety requires being ready for every snow event, not just the big one.

 - Prepare for power failures: Stock up on batteries for flashlights and small lanterns.
 Also keep candles on hand as they provide light and some heat.